Mansur Yavaş: Mayor of Ankara

 Yavaş started his mayoral term by placing a freeze on the hiring of municipal personnel while investigations over corruption under the previous Justice and Development Party (AKP) continue.
 He also replaced two high-ranking municipal civil servants.
 He was also praised for ordering the statue of Mustafa Kemal Atatürk in Ankara's Ulus district to be thoroughly cleaned, having been subject to years of negligence under previous mayors.

 On 13 April 2019, the AKP-controlled Ankara Municipal Council attempted to withdraw certain powers from the Mayor and delegate them to the council.
 Yavaş stated that the attempted power-grab was unlawful and went against the council's bylaws, using his executive power to reject the proposed changes.
 Yavaş also criticised the previous AKP council's preference to outsource municipal contracts to loss-making companies due to political preferences.

 Due to his work, he has received fame across Turkey.
 Polls conducted within the country in late 2020 showed that Yavaş would win if he faced Erdoğan in a potential presidential election.

 Yavaş is widely praised for his effective and rapid "100-day plan" which saw news coverage in the whole of Turkey.
 Mansur Yavaş ended the system of family or friends taking power, which was a practice used by the AKP.
 Yavaş believed Ankara was debt-ridden because of incompetent politicians who were put into power for their affiliations to the AKP rather than merit.
 Mansur Yavaş began a national charity project which would give bread to poor people in Turkey during the COVID-19 pandemic, but this was stopped by President Erdogan and AKP supporters attempted to hack the project.
 Mansur Yavaş made transportation in the metropolitan area of Ankara free during national and religious holidays.
-More famously, Yavaş got rid of the luxury Jeeps and cars that were purchased for the Ankara office by Melih Gökçek.
-Instead, Mansur Yavaş had these Jeeps offered to couples getting married in Ankara for a day for free.
+More famously, Yavaş got rid of the luxury SUVs and cars that were purchased for the Ankara office by Melih Gökçek.
+Instead, Mansur Yavaş had these SUVs offered to couples getting married in Ankara for a day for free.